 This salad was one of the most delicious salads I’ve ever had.
 The fresh cool crab with the rich flavours of the herbs combined with the curry sauce, crunch of the fresh green and nuttiness of the peanuts on top was just beautiful.
 Like the dish before we had a super time creating it and even more of a nice time eating it.
-It was a surprisingly quick dish to make and the way Tam demonstrated made it appear so simple and her nature was relaxed yet passionate.
+It was a surprisingly quick dish to make.
+The way Tam demonstrated made it appear so simple and her nature was relaxed yet passionate.
 It was second nature to move her hands, mix ingredients and produce a stunning dish that looked effortless.
 To my surprise it was easy to make in our groups but also so fresh and flavoursome to eat.

 The last dish was the Chicken Green Curry